Kelvin Joseph: Personal life

 Joseph has released rap records under the pseudonym "YKDV Bossman Fat".
 YKDV stands for "You Know Da Vibe".

+Legal issues

 In April 2022, Dallas police announced that they were seeking to speak with Joseph as a "person of interest" in their investigation of a fatal shooting that had occurred in March.
 Video footage of an altercation at a nightclub in the city's Lower Greenville neighborhood that preceded the murder showed that one of the men involved was wearing a "YKDV" necklace.
 In an interview with the Dallas Morning News on April 15, an attorney stated that Joseph was not the shooter but was a passenger in the vehicle from which the fatal shots were fired.
 A day after Joseph met with investigators, two men from his hometown of Baton Rouge were arrested in connection with the incident.
+Joseph was never charged with any crime relating to the incident.

 On June 7, 2025, Joseph was arrested and charged with DWI and collision involving personal injury or death after he was involved with a fatal collision with a motorcycle.
+Joseph admitted to police that he was driving a BMW sedan on U.S. 75 in Richardson, Texas at approximately 4:50 AM when he struck and killed a motorcyclist.
+He allegedly continued driving for approximately three miles before calling the police at approximately 5:39 AM to report his involvement in the accident.
+Officers allegedly noticed visible signs of impairment and arrested Joseph after he failed field sobriety tests.
+He was released on $26,000 bond the next day.
+The victim's family filed a civil lawsuit against Joseph on June 24, 2025.